Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

     1. `snet-apps-{team name}-dev-{location}` with the range of 128 addresses
         * Delegate this subnet for `Microsoft.Web/serverFarms`

+> The `shared` subnet is for any kind of Azure resources.
+The `apps` part subnet is delegate to Azure web apps, meaning you cannot use it for anything else.

 ## Private DNS zones

 Now, on to some D-N-S-ing (if that's not a word, it darn well should be).